Required Permissions Level: Create On Demand Reports

 It's definitely something we revisit occasionally to see if ShoreTel has changed their approach because this is something people ask for a lot, and a value we'd really like to deliver, but as it stands today without supported APIs exposed to deliver this aspect of service properly we refrain from design that could result in a disappointing experience.
 We do hope this will become something which ShoreTel creates a supported interface for third parties to report on, for example adding into the D&M database, in which case we would absolutely integrate that information into Brightmetrics.

 So with all that said, here is the good news on what we can report on about voicemails: if a call has a Next Party Name/Type of Voicemail (meaning that the call made it to the voicemail box, which, however, doesn't validate that a voicemail was left because of the above-mentioned reasons).
-Here are the steps you ou can take to build that out that reporting perspective as shown here:
+Here are the steps you can take to build out that reporting perspective as shown here:

 Step 1: In the On Demand Reports Section, Select the User Activity Summary report